ora-io/docs/cle/ai-oracle/reference.md

 ## Deployed Addresses

-Prompt and SimplePrompt are both example integrated contract.
+Prompt and SimplePrompt are both example integrated contracts.

 SimplePrompt saves gas by only emitting the event without storing all historical data.